sdiehl28/tutorial-website/content/posts/model_comparison.md

 A key assumption for most statistical tests of significance is independent data.
 Cross Validation is based on overlapping data sets which are not independent.

-The most obvious statistical test (to someone with some statistics background) is the paired t-test.
+The most obvious statistical test to compare two sets of cross validated scores is the paired t-test.
 It is paired because we have scores that were computed over the same train/test splits.
 However given that the assumption of independence is violated, this renders the paired t-test almost meaningless.
 That said, there are data scientists who use it, or uses it with "5x2CV" (2-fold cross validation repeated 5 times followed by a paired t-test), but the general feeling appears to be that the assumptions of the paired t-test are violated, therefore the paired t-test should not be used.

 A non-parametric test similar to the paired t-test is the Wilcoxon Rank Sum Test.
 This test makes fewer assumptions about the underlying data.
-Common sense might say that we could use this test, as one tool in our tool box, to help us decide which model to chose but relying on it exclusively is probably not a good idea.
+Common sense says we could use this test, as one tool in our tool box, to help us decide which model to chose but relying on it exclusively is probably not a good idea.

 For a very large data set, Cross Validation is unnecessary.
 The models could be built on two or more non-overlapping training sets and evaluated on one or more test sets.
 If the models being compared are trained on the same training sets,  and evaluated on the same test sets, then it may make sense to use the Wilcoxon Rank Sum test.
-This due to the data being more likely to be independent than when Cross Validation is used.

 #### Other Tools for Model Selection